 Keeping costs down is vital for your freemium efforts and you can’t invest time and money into holding free users’ hands.
 Successful freemium companies have a built-out resource center and in-app Launchers, that point users to the right places to find help when needed.

-🤔 Think twice about freemium if… #
+🤔 Think twice about the freemium model if… #

 You don’t have anywhere to put free users

 Like the idea of freemium but have nowhere to put those users?
 Backtrack away from the freemium strategy.
-If you’re going out of your way to create a space for free users—then it’s going to be more effort than sticking to your paid plan strategy.
+If you’re going out of your way to create a space for free customers—then it’s going to be more effort than sticking to your paid plan strategy.

 There’s no loops or virality